As I noted yesterday, last evening I accepted an invitation to speak on a panel…

 The PMC is full of those leanings and in that sense I agree with Catherine Liu and reading her work has provided me with a deeper understanding of the problems the liberal (progressive) educated class have in communicating and connecting with the broader span of working class citizens.

-The problem for the Left is that is it is not a homogenous grouping.
+The problem for the Left is that it is not a homogeneous grouping.

 What I consider to be real progressives start with economic class as the organising framework and then add the identity issues as aspects of the dynamics of that class.